Zeeshan102/Weekly-walmart-Sales-forecasting/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or find any issues, please open an issue or a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project was inspired by the need for a simple web interface for predicting sales and checking inventory.